FootGear Facts is Supported By Its Audience. As An Amazon Associate We Earn From Qualifying Purchases, at No Extra Cost To Our Readers! Learn More

 To make things easier for you, use crutches to support you when walking.
 When with the crutches, you can try minimizing their use and walk more on the boot.
 Use the crutch whenever you feel feeble.
 Continue with this therapy until you are completely sure that you can do without the crutches.
 You will have learnt to create balance between the normal shoe and the walking boot.

-See also How to Clean Jazz Shoes
+See also How to Pack Shoes for Moving

 3. When Both Feet are Injured